My teaching philosophy.

 • CAPSL Postgraduate Teaching Assistant Workshop: Session Planning.

+Moreover, I received formal training on Programme Focused Assessment (from which I obtained a digital badge) and I worked as an Assessment Assistant, supporting Trinity Assessment Fellows to map and analyze assessment practices within Schools across the University.
 I have also been involved in the design of new study programs.
 In 2021, Dr. Miguel Zamora Palacios, Head of the Department of Civil and Topographic Engineering at University of Guadalajara, Mexico, invited me to participate in the Committee of the creation of a new Master's Program in Civil Engineering, set to launch in 2023.

 My teaching philosophy centers around creating an active, inclusive, and safe learning environment that fosters deep learning knowledge acquisition among my students.
 I believe technology can greatly enhance student learning, especially when applied in line with evidence-based best teaching practices.
 My goal is to equip my students with the skills and knowledge necessary for success in the field and empower them with learning tools that will enable them to take ownership of their own learning and professional development.
 I conduct myself with integrity adhering to the strict codes of conduct established by the institutions where I work.
 I strive to adopt diversity, equity, and inclusion principles by respecting the identity, nationality, socioeconomic level, gender, sexual orientation, disabilities, and age of my students and colleagues.
 I am interested in implementing a Scholarship of Teaching and Learning (SoTL) approach in my teaching practice.
 This aims to contribute to the improvement of teaching in structural engineering by publishing and sharing my experiences and expertise in educational journals and specialized conferences.